TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

    Description
          If set, it overrides the label set in
          $TCA[<foreign\_table>]['ctrl']['label'] for the inline-view and only
-         if looking to a symmetric relation from the “other” side.
+         if looking to a symmetric relation from the "other" side.

    Scope
          Display / Proc.